what3words/w3w-android-components/compose-sample/README.md

 in [your account](https://accounts.what3words.com/billing).

-By default the voice language is set to English but this can be changed using the voiceLanguage property (for list of available languages please check the properties table below).
+By default the voice language is set to English but this can be changed using the voiceLanguage function in the W3WAutoSuggestTextFieldState (for list of available languages please check the properties table below).
 Voice input respects the clipping and focus options applied within the general properties.
 We recommend applying clipping and focus where possible to display as accurate suggestions as possible.
 To enable voice you can do with programmatically or directly in the XML.

 AndroidManifest.xml